efreims/projetSR/README.md

 WERNERT Sébastien </br>
 </br>

-Ce projet a pour but de créer une messagerie sécurisée basé sur le chiffrage de bout en bout :
+This project aims to create a secure messaging system based on end-to-end encryption:

 # Fonctionnement

-Ce projet est un site web conçu avec : Node.js, Express.js, Vue.js, Python
+This project is a website designed with : Node.js, Express.js, Vue.js, Python
 </br>
-Tout cela en utilisant Visual Studio Code.
+All this using Visual Studio Code.
 </br>
 </br>
 <img src="doc/njs.png" width="200" height="100"/>